JoseJoy249/Image_captioning_and_retrieval/README.md

 # Image captioning and retreival
 This repository has the code needed to build image captioning networks that can be used as a backbone to design an Image retrieval system.
 This system can recommends images similar to an input image from a dataset.
 Similarity is measured using Jaccard similarity metric which uses captions (high level text representation of the image).
-The image retreival system uses COCO 2014 training and validation datasets and our own dataset scraped from Google Images (Proof of concept), from which the images are recommended.
+The image retreival system was trained using COCO 2014 training dataset.
+It can recommend images from COCO training and validation datasets and our own dataset scraped from Google Images (Proof of concept), from which the images are recommended.
+The system can also retrieve similar images from Google images.

 The original code for image captioning entwork was taken from following the repository [pytorch-tutorial/image-captioning](https://github.com/yunjey/pytorch-tutorial/blob/master/tutorials/03-advanced/image_captioning/README.md)